eunicecheryl/porfolio.elleazar/README.md

 * can execute manual tests to verify that the software or application is working correctly and as intended.
 * knowledgeable to Agile and software testing methodologies.
-* can perform manual functional and usability testing of web applications
+* can perform manual functional and usability testing of web and mobile applications
 * thorough understanding of the following types of testing:
   * Functional
   * Usability